 Our Partnership comprises business and community members from across Wimmera Southern Mallee who care passionately about the future of our region.

-They are joined on the Partnership by the CEOs of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Commonwealth involvement with the Partnership) and a representative from the Victorian Government.
+They are joined on the Partnership by the CEOs of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the Partnership) and a representative from the Victorian Government.

 David Jochinke – Chair

-David is a past recipient of the Nuffield Australian Farming Scholarship, completed his Diploma in Applied Science (Ag Services) and is an active contributor to his local community including membership of the Wimmera Machinery Field Days Committee, the Wallup Ag Group, the Northern Wimmera CFA Brigade and Committees for Birchip Cropping Group and Wimmera Farming Systems.
+David is a third generation Wimmera grain and livestock farmer, and holds numerous positions of responsibility at a regional, State and National level.
+He is currently Vice President of the National Farmers Federation, Chair of Grampians Tourism Board, and a Board Member of Grampians Wimmera Mallee Water.
+David is a past recipient of the Nuffield Australian Farming Scholarship, holds a Diploma in Applied Science (Ag Services), and is an active contributor to his local community, including membership of the Wimmera Machinery Field Days Committee, the Wallup Ag Group, the Northern Wimmera CFA Brigade and Birchip Cropping Group.

 Regional Development Australia representative